FrozenButton/Scanning-Tool_GPU-Rent/docs/rental_service_setup.md

 6. `GET /api/jobs/{job_id}` to poll status/result.

 ## Packaging as a Windows/Linux executable
-Use PyInstaller to keep the code closed-source when distributing to customers:
+Use PyInstaller to keep the code closed-source when distributing to customers (run from the `Provider` directory):
 ```bash
 pyinstaller --onefile --name rental_service_api rental_service/server.py
 ```